 The steep hike up to The Twins consists of 1,200 daunting, steep steps.
 The steps feel endless and relentless.
 You’ll find yourself running out of breath quite often and your glutes hurting like crazy.
 Don’t worry, sit down on the steps.
 You’ll find plenty of other hikers doing the same thing.

-Fortunately, the steps are shaded all the way to the top.
+Fortunately, the steps are shaded to the top.
 Once you emerge from the steps, the trail quickly flattens out.
 This is the first peak of The Twins.

 The Twins are two (almost) equal peaks on the top of this hill.
 They are separated by a short ridge between them.
 This means that after you cross the first Twin, expect the trail to dip before rising again.
 As I said, this section of the hike feels endless and relentless!